zrythm/zrythm/doc/user/configuration/preferences/intro.rst

-Zrythm has a Preferences dialog containing all of the global settings that can be accessed by clicking the gear icon or by ``Ctrl+Shift+P``.
+Zrythm has a Preferences dialog containing all of the global settings that can be accessed by clicking the gear icon or with :kbd:`Ctrl+Shift+P`.

 Each section in the preferences dialog is explained in the following sections.

 General
 -------